synqs/ArduinoThermoControlWeb/README.md

 The project serves as a boilerplate for our other sensors too.

-Further, we will most likely not install saving of the data on the server as this would make the whole thing MUCH more complicated (where and who to store the data.
-Which data should we show etc.)
+Further, we will most likely _never_ install saving of the data on the server as this would make the whole thing MUCH more complicated (where and who to store the data.
+Which data should we show etc.).
+A better approach will be to use the devices directly from within BLACS of the labscriptsuite ...

 # Installation